nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `-x map-ont` - Specifies preset for mapping Nanopore reads to a reference.
 - `-t` - Number of parallel processing threads to use
 - `sample_assembly.fasta` – Assembly fasta file, provided as a positional argument.
-- `sample_GLlblMetag_decontam.fastq.gz` - Input sequence data file, provided as a positional argument.
+- `sample_decontam_GLlblMetag.fastq.gz` - Input sequence data file, provided as a positional argument.
 - `> sample.sam` - Redirects the output to a separate file.
 - `2> sample-mapping-info.txt` - Redirects the standar error to a separate file.

 **Input Data**

 - sample-assembly.fasta (contig-renamed assembly file, output from [Step 13a](#13a-rename-contig-headers))
-- sample_GLlblMetag_decontam.fastq.gz or sample_GLlblMetag_HostRm.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and optionally host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))
+- sample_decontam_GLlblMetag.fastq.gz or sample_HostRm_GLlblMetag.fastq.gz (filtered and trimmed sample reads with both contaminants and human reads (and optionally host reads) removed, gzipped fasta file, output from [Step 7e](#7e-generate-decontaminated-read-files) or [Step 8b](#8b-remove-host-reads))